looeee/discoverthreejs-site/markdown/book/first-steps/app-structure.md

 {{< code file="styles/main.css" linenos="false" lang="css" caption="_**styles/main.css**_">}}{{< /code >}}

-We'll take a closer look at the styles for the `#scene-container` in a moment, while the rest of this file is explained in more detail {{< link path="/book/appendix/html-and-css-reference/#main-css" title="in the appendices" >}}.
+We'll take a closer look at the styles for the `#scene-container` in a moment, while the rest of this file is explained in more detail [in the appendices]({{< relref "/book/appendix/html-and-css-reference#main-css" >}} "in the appendices").

 ## _**src/main.js**_: the JavaScript Entry Point